 While the primary school market presents a big opportunity, the college and university level is more a hidden gem.
 In many African emerging economies, jobs go unfilled because the local labor force does not provide workers with the needed education and experience beyond basic primary education to perform them.
 Many countries have maintained universities that are not up to international standards and could use the assistance of private investors.
 At same time, this type of investment raises concerns about the effects of for-profit institutions upon the quality of education and reputation.
 Regardless, this is something that will always have to be considered at every stage of the investment process at the primary level through the university level but cannot be the grand argument against investing in the education sector.

 Nursing, energy and education itself are good examples of sectors in need of more skilled workers.
-In many Sub-Saharan African countries, there are about only 2 – 3 nurses for every 1,000 persons which is about 10-11 times fewer than countries in the European Union and the U.S. According to UNESCO, the gap for teachers across Sub-Saharan Africa is more than 1.1 million.
+In many Sub-Saharan African countries, there are about only 2 – 3 nurses for every 1,000 persons which are about 10-11 times fewer than countries in the European Union and the U.S. According to UNESCO, the gap for teachers across Sub-Saharan Africa is more than 1.1 million.
 At the recent French Energy Forum in Johannesburg, Lawrence Jones, Vice President for Regulatory Affairs, Policy and Industry Relations for the French energy and railways solutions group Alstom, emphasized the need for those with engineering skills if the energy industry was to reach its full potential.